 We are currently carrying out the synthesis of the skeleton of an anticancer drug.
 Further modification of the side chains of these drugs will lead to optimized biological activity which will ultimately enhance their potential as therapeutic drugs.

 One of the most fascinating and highly efficient systems in nature is vision.
 The high efficiency derives from the single photon of light that is sufficient in activating a thousand G-proteins, which in turn result in the hydrolysis of around 100,000 cGMP to GMP, ultimately leading to a neuronal signal.
 A study of these proteins through the design and synthesis of various visual chromophores will slowly unravel this intriguing design, eventually leading us in the direction of the design of similar systems geared to current needs, including therapeutic treatments.

-Please see the complete list on my webpage (on the left).
+Please visit my laboratory's webpage (on the right).